mkvasconcelos/shortUrl/README.md

-# Calculator
+# Short URL

 ## About
 <p>
-    It was my fourth front-end project that I developed, I used HTML, CSS and JAVASCRIPT to build a url shortener.
+    It was my fourth front-end project that I developed, I used HTML, CSS and JAVASCRIPT to build a url shortener consuming bitly and Google Chart API.
 </p>

 <p align="center">